steremma/digitRecognition/README.md

 <h1> Digit Recognition using Neural Networks </h1>

 This program presents a Neural Network capable of recognizing hand written digits.
-The project was developed for one of my student projects namely Parallel computing.
+The project was developed for one of my student projects namely Parallel computing, along with [Michael](https://github.com/MichaelPerdika).
 The goal is to create 2 version of a neural network, one that is trained serially (written in C++) and one that is trained using one or more GPGPUs (written in CUDA), then prove the accerelation that HPC offers.
+The CUDA version can be found on the respective branch.

 <h2> What to expect </h2>
 This repo contains 2 branches, one for each version of the code.
 The serial version exists primarily for